Ne00n/Night-Sky/ReadME.md

 10 Seconds Interval Port Monitoring

-- PHP 7.0+, Threading with pthreads( later Gearman)
+- PHP 7.0+, using BackgroundProcess
 - Run a Slot every Second, each Slot contains multiple Threads, 5 Servers per one Thread
 - Loadbalance the Monitoring requests over these Slots, 10 Slots per 10 Seconds, 1 Slot reserved for Offline Servers
 - If a Port is not reachable, move it to the Dedicated Offline Slot, move it back afterwards (planned)